Delicate Bar Pendant Wire Weaving Tutorial

 Begin a wrapped loop and thread it through one of the large loops on top of your pendant.
 Finish wrapping the loop.

 Repeat on the other side of the bar.
-We’re now going to work on one half of the chain at a time.
-Delicate Bar Pendant, Step 16: Attach wrapped loop connectors to the large loops on either side of the pendant
+We’re now going to work on one half of the chain at a time. - Connect the chain

 Thread one or more accent beads onto one of the wrapped loops you just connected to the pendant.
 I used two 2mm x 3mm Peridot roundels on my loops.
 You’ll find a link to the exact beads that I used in the Resources section of this tutorial below.

 Begin a second wrapped loop just above the bead(s) and thread one end of a section of chain onto the loop.
-Close the loop with the same number of wraps that you used on the other side of the connector.
-Delicate Bar Pendant, Step 17: Thread accent beads on one wrapped loop and begin a second wrapped loop above the beads.
-Thread one end of a piece of chain onto that loop
+Close the loop with the same number of wraps that you used on the other side of the connector. - Attach wrapped loop connector to the end of your chain

 Begin another wrapped loop and thread it onto the last link of the chain you just attached to the pendant.
 Finish wrapping that loop.

 Thread your accent bead(s) onto the wrapped loop and begin a second wrapped loop just above the beads.
-That end will connect to one half of your clasp.
-Delicate Bar Pendant, Step 18: Attach another wrapped loop connector to the other end of the chain.
-Leave the second wrapped loop open so you can connect one half of your clasp
+That end will connect to one half of your clasp. - Finish your necklace chain

 Using 5 inches of 20ga half-hard wire, make a small Infinity Clasp.
 Connect one half of the clasp to each of your remaining open loops.